redhat-manufacturing/device-edge-workshops/exercises/rhde_aw_120/2.1-kickstart-template/README.md

 Let's take a look at these options:
 1. `ostreesetup` - setup an ostree-based operating system over a traditional RPM-based OS.
 2. `--nogpg` - for this lab, we're going to ignore the gpg keys on packages.
-3. `--url` - where to go to grab the edge-commit, typically a web server.
-This can include port, http/https, and where on the server to go (`/repo` for example).
+3. `--url` - the location to obtain the edge-commit, typically a web server.
+This can include port, http/https, and the path on the server (`/repo` for example).
 4. `--osname` - the name of the operating system that will be deployed.
 5. `--ref` - the ref of the OS being deployed.
-This can be thought of like a git repo that contains commits instead of code.
+This can be thought of like a git repo that contains commits.

-The above is just an example, we'll need to tweak this section slightly for our purposes.
-First, create a new directory in your source control repo: `playbooks/templates`, and in it create a file named `student(your-student-number).ks.j2`, for example: `student10.ks.j2`.
+The above is just an example.
+We'll need to modify this section slightly for our purposes.
+First, create a new directory in your source control repo: `playbooks/templates`.
+Within the newly created directory, create a file named `student(your-student-number).ks.j2`, for example: `student10.ks.j2`.
 Open the file with your editor of choice and add some ansible variables:

 {% raw %}
 ```